 c.
-Varsity Division (basketball, girls volleyball and soccer)
+Varsity Division (V): Basketball and Volleyball

 a.
 Athletes in grades 7 and 8, who have not reached their 15th birthday as of September 1 of the current season, and who otherwise meet the diocesan eligibility requirements are eligible to participate in the CYO Varsity division.